 Seminar Leaders: Sarah Mesle and Sarah Blackwood

 What are the environments that our writing, as 19th century Americanists, create?
 In what environments can our writing thrive?
 Rather than a content-based seminar, “Expanding Forms” will focus on the practical questions of creating new written modes for our knowledge.
+Writing in different voices is vital for both academics and the students they teach.
 The current moment is in many ways structured by political and institutional precarity, but it is also marked by new access to publishing spaces and an eagerness, on the part of many academics, to reach different audiences with their perspectives and expertise.
 At the same time, the urgencies of this moment mean that scholars have knowledge that general audiences particularly need.
 This seminar will be a platform for participants to explore writing and publishing content — from short form opinion pieces to longform cultural criticism and even trade monographs — that springs from their specific knowledge base but speaks to broader contexts.

 The workshop will focus on moving academic argument into new genres.
 Applicants should submit two writing samples: 4-5 pages of academic prose/argument and 4-5 pages on the same topic but differently voiced and aimed.
 Workshop discussion of these precirculated materials will emphasize the strategies the participants employ or might employ in moving between academic and public audiences, specifically thinking about angle, voice, and narrative arc.
+We will also discuss strategies for including these topics as a part of undergraduate (and graduate) classroom experience: how might our assignments change to reflect the opportunities for circulation outside academia?
 The academic sample might be a precis or overview of a project, a section of a larger piece (essay or chapter), or a description of an archive or interest.
 The public writing sample might take many forms; one aim of the seminar will to be draw on our collective skills as readers to help each of us as writers to see our own work differently, and imagine forms for our expertise beyond what we might envisage individually.
 Most centrally, we aim in this seminar to create a climate marked by collaboration, experiment, and expansiveness.